Paul Schabas: Superior Court of Justice

 In April 2019, Schabas was appointed a Judge of the Ontario Superior Court of Justice.

 In 2023, Schabas upheld an order of the College of Psychologists of Ontario, a regulatory body, requiring Canadian psychologist and media personality Jordan Peterson to take social media training in the wake of complaints about online posts and statements over his views on women, masculinity, and gender identity.

-In 2025, Schabas gained significant prominence beyond the legal community when his rulings in Cycle Toronto et al v Attorney General of Ontario, 2025 ONSC 2424, a Charter challenge against the Ontario government's push to remove existing bike lanes in downtown Toronto, made him a repeat target of Ontario Premier Doug Ford's ire.
-After Schabas ordered the Ontario government to pause its plans while the trial was ongoing, Ford angrily complained about “unelected” judges, earning the Premier a rare formal rebuke from all three chief justices of Ontario courts – Michael Tulloch (Chief Justice of Ontario and of the Court of Appeal), Geoffrey Morawetz (of the Superior Court of Justice), and Sharon Nicklas (of the Ontario Court of Justice) – who issued a joint statement reaffirming the need for judicial independence to uphold the rule of law.
+In 2025, Schabas gained significant prominence beyond the legal community when his rulings in Cycle Toronto et al v Attorney General of Ontario, 2025 ONSC 2424, a Charter challenge against the Ontario government's push to remove existing bike lanes in downtown Toronto, were repeatedly criticized by Ontario Premier Doug Ford.
+After Schabas ordered the Ontario government to pause its plans while the trial was ongoing, Ford criticized “unelected” judges, earning the Premier a rare formal rebuke from all three chief justices of Ontario courts – Michael Tulloch (Chief Justice of Ontario and of the Court of Appeal), Geoffrey Morawetz (of the Superior Court of Justice), and Sharon Nicklas (of the Ontario Court of Justice) – who issued a joint statement reaffirming the need for judicial independence to uphold the rule of law.

 In his trial judgment, Schabas concluded that the government's move was an unjustified violation of cyclists' Charter right to life, liberty, and security of the person.
-This caused further angry outbursts by Ford, who called the judgement "the most ridiculous" he had ever seen and (without evidence) derided Schabas as having been "attacked by every single person right across the country for this ridiculous decision".
+This caused further criticism by Ford, who called the judgement "the most ridiculous" he had ever seen and criticized Schabas as having been "attacked by every single person right across the country for this ridiculous decision".
 The Ontario government appealed Schabas' ruling in August 2025.